randomnoun/bookcase-ops/setup/SETUP-CERTIFICATE.md

 vault operator unseal asdfasdfasdfasdfY8yNWpKfYAVtRbJhjUnhy2D0by6T
 ```

-If that works OK, you should now be able to connect to the vault via [https://vault.dev.randomnoun](https://vault.dev.randomnoun)
+And assuming that works OK, you should now be able to connect to the vault via [https://vault.dev.randomnoun](https://vault.dev.randomnoun)
 ( in addition to [http://vault.dev.randomnoun:8200](http://vault.dev.randomnoun:8200) )

 ## Create an ansible approle and long-lived auth token: